 (16) "Jury verdict value" means the claim value established on an individual case basis by the entity's analysis of the jury verdict results within a jurisdiction in addition to other factors including, but not limited to, severity of injury or damage, length of recovery, credibility of parties and witnesses, ability of attorney, sympathy factors, degree of negligence of the parties and contribution or recovery from other sources.

-(17) "Member" means a local government entity that:
+(17) "Member" means

+(a)a local government entity that:

+(1) Is a signatory to a joint insurance program's interlocal agreement;

+(2) Agrees to future assessments or reassessments as part of the program's joint self-insurance program; and

+(3) Is a past or present participant in the excess or self-insured retention portion of the pool's insurance program subject to regulation under chapter 48.62 RCW;and

+(b) the board of pilotage commissioners that:

-(a) Is a signatory to a joint insurance program's interlocal agreement;
+(1) Is a signatory to a joint insurance program's interlocal agreement;

-(b) Agrees to future assessments or reassessments as part of the program's joint self-insurance program; and
+(2) Agrees to future assessments or reassessments as part of the program's joint self-insurance program; and

-(c) Is a past or present participant in the excess or self-insured retention portion of the pool's insurance program subject to regulation under chapter 48.62 RCW.
+(3) Is a past or present participant in the excess or self-insured retention portion of the pool's insurance program subject to regulation under chapter 48.62 RCW; and

-(18) "Primary assets" means cash and investments (less any nonclaims liabilities).

-(19) "Reassessment" means additional moneys paid by the members to a joint self-insurance program.
+(4) Participates in the liability coverage offered by the program, but may not participate in property or other coverages as authorized in RCW 48.62.011(2).
+(18) "Primary assets" means cash, short term investments and long term investments.
+Primary assets may not include member receivables billed in advance of the coming year, The amount of the primary assets must be reduced by all nonclaims liabilities.
+At fiscal year ending 2025 and from thereon, both primary assets and secondary assets will also include all pension-related assets and liabilities.(19) "Reassessment" means additional moneys paid by the members to a joint self-insurance program for previous years in which annual member assessments were not sufficient to cover costs.

 (20) "Risk sharing" means a decision by the members of a joint self-insurance program to jointly absorb certain or specified financial exposures to risks of loss through the creation of a formal program of advance funding of actuarially determined anticipated losses; and/or joint purchase of insurance or reinsurance as a member of a joint self-insurance program formed under chapter 48.62 RCW.

-(21) "Secondary assets" means insurance receivables, real estate or other assets (less any nonclaims liabilities) the value of which can be independently verified by the state risk manager.

-(22) "Self-insurance program" means any individual or joint self-insurance program required by chapter 48.62 RCW to comply with this chapter.
+(21) "Secondary assets" means insurance and member receivables, real estate or other assets the value of which can be independently verified by the state risk manager.
+Secondary assets may not include member receivables billed in advance of the coming year..
+At fiscal year ending 2025 and from thereon, both primary assets and secondary assets will also include all pension-related assets and liabilities.(22) "Self-insurance program" means any individual or joint self-insurance program required by chapter 48.62 RCW to comply with this chapter.

 (23) "Services" means administrative, electronic, management, loss prevention, training or other support services which do not include the participation in or purchase of the pools excess or self-insured insurance programs.